 Sherwin Williams Agreeable Gray

 As the name rightly suggests, "Agreeable Gray" is another versatile pick that makes the (often intimidating) task of picking a neutral much simpler.
 "It's a soft hue that's not too cool, and it pairs nicely with both lights and darks," Strickler notes.
-"We love to use this color in a master bedroom or in a home office, as it offers a subtle contrast with many different wood tones."
+"We love to use this color in a primary bedroom or in a home office, as it offers a subtle contrast with many different wood tones."

-Sherwin Williams Bright White
+Sherwin Williams Ceiling Bright White

 When it comes to whites, this one is a classic.
 "It's crisp without feeling stark, and works beautifully with all stain finishes to give an organic and soothing feel to any room," Strickler says.
 Its slightly cool tone makes it feel more modern and fresh.